denalistudio/website/readme.md

 ```
 - [x] ~~open graph (facebook)~~

-Open Graph is a standart implemented by Facebook, for example also used by iMessage
+>Open Graph is a standart implemented by Facebook, for example also used by iMessage.

 ```html
 <meta property="og:url" content="https://www.studiodenali.cz/">